-SAMHSA's services grant funds must be used primarily to support allowable direct substance abuse treatment services.
-This includes providing direct substance abuse treatment (including screening, assessment, and care management).
-Treatment must be provided in outpatient, day treatment (including outreach-based services) or intensive outpatient, or residential programs.
+SAMHSA's services grant funds must be used primarily to support allowable direct substance abuse treatment services, which includes:

+- Providing direct treatment (including screening, assessment, and care management) or prevention services for diverse populations at risk.
+Treatment must be provided in outpatient, day treatment (including outreach-based services) or intensive outpatient, or residential programs. - Providing "wrap-around"/recovery support services (e.g., child care, vocational, educational and transportation services) designed to improve access and retention.
+[Note: Grant funds may be used to purchase such services from another provider.]

 Please note: The current DOJ Drug Court Program authorizing statute requires participant payments for treatment and restitution; however, it does not allow imposing a fee on a client that would interfere with the client's rehabilitation.
-Applicant should include in their application provisions for determining if these costs would interfere with a client's rehabilitation.
+Applicants should include in their application provisions for determining if these costs would interfere with a client's rehabilitation.